-STARR seq analysis: We will use established STARR-seq data processing pipelines developed by the Gerstein and White groups including definition of signal profiles with PeakSeq [15] and MUSIC [16] to generate a relaxed set of regions that show significant enrichment.
-These regions will be very highly sensitive but will contain many false positives.
-Therefore we will use the large compendium of existing functional genomics datasets from PsychENCODE, ENCODE and RMEC projects, utilizing peaks from histone marks and transcription factors to build a priori probability estimates for localization of the regulatory regions.
+STARR-seq analysis: We will use established STARR-seq data processing pipelines developed by the Gerstein and White groups, including the definitions of signal profiles defined by PeakSeq [15] and MUSIC [16] to generate a relaxed set of regions that show significant enrichment.
+These regions will be highly sensitive but will contain many false positives.
+Therefore, we will use the large compendium of existing functional genomics datasets from the PsychENCODE, ENCODE and RMEC projects, utilizing peaks from histone marks and transcription factors to build a priori probability estimates of the locations of regulatory regions.
 We will use the activating marks and transcription factors that associate with enhancers (H3K4me1, H3K27ac, H3K9ac, P300, ATAC-seq, DNase/FAIRE) to build these probabilities.
-We will also utilize transcription factor binding motif and sequence conservation data as variants in the a-priori estimates of localization.
-Next we will combine the whole genome STARR-seq results with these probabilities of localization in a Bayesian framework, and we will train generalized linear models for scoring the candidate relaxed list of regions that we identified from STARR-seq.
-The sorted list of regions will be used for further validation in the CRISPR mutational assays below and the single cell transgenic reporter assays described in Aim 4.
+We will also utilize transcription factor binding motif and sequence conservation data as variants in the a priori location estimates.
+We will then combine the whole genome STARR-seq results with these probabilities in a Bayesian framework, and we will train generalized linear models for scoring the candidate relaxed list of regions that we identified from STARR-seq.
+The sorted list of regions will be used for further validation in the CRISPR mutational assays (detailed below) and the single cell transgenic reporter assays (described in Aim 4).